 Netflix: The 5 most anticipated Netflix releases in January 2022

-January is about to arrive, and the new Netflix releases will not wait.
-A few days to start a new year, the most famous platform in the world, Netflix, announces its new series, movies, documentaries, anime and all programs of various genres that entertain each member of the family at home.
+January arrived and the Netflix premieres did not wait.
+Today begins a new year, and the most famous platform in the world, Netflix, unveils its new series, films, documentaries, anime and all the programs of various genres that entertain each member of the family at home in more than 190 countries.

-Undoubtedly, the most anticipated releases on this occasion are the new seasons of the series that are beginning, new films and documentaries that bring viewers closer to new stories.
+Undoubtedly, the most anticipated releases on this occasion are the seasons of the new series, the new seasons that already offered a season, new films and documentaries that bring viewers closer to new stories.

-Therefore, like every month, enjoy the selection of the five most anticipated Netflix premieres for January 2022.
+Therefore, like every month, enjoy the selection of the five premieres of Netflix most expected for January 2022.

 Rebel

-The long-awaited youth series will premiere on Netflix on January 5.
-The plot narrates the arrival of another generation to the Elite Way School (EWS), which is preparing to receive the new students, who to fulfill their musical dreams, while love and friendship flourish, must face a familiar enemy: The Lodge, a mysterious society that threatens to destroy your musical hopes.
+This long-awaited youth series will premiere next January 5 on Netflix.
+The plot narrates the arrival of another generation to the school, Elite Way School (EWS), which is preparing to receive another generation of students, who to fulfill their musical dreams, while love and friendship flourish, must face a familiar enemy: The Lodge, a mysterious society that threatens to destroy their musical hopes.

-With performances by Azul Guaita, Franco Masini, Sergio Mayer Mori, Andrea Chaparro, Alejandro Puente, Leonardo de Lozanne, among others.
+In Rebelde participate Azul Guaita, Franco Masini, Sergio Mayer Mori, Andrea Chaparro, Alejandro Puente and Leonardo de Lozanne, among other acting artists.

 Munich on the eve of a war

-It is a film that takes place in 1938, when a British official and a German diplomat, two old friends who work for opposing governments become spies and coincide in a Munich conference, the purpose is to expose a Nazi secret and try to avoid the war in Europe.
-Based on the book by Robert Harris.
-This interesting suspense plot will premiere on Netflix on January 21.
-Starring Jeremy Irons, George Mackay, Jannis Niewöhner.
+This interesting suspense movie will premiere on January 21 on Netflix.
+It is a film that takes place in 1938, when a British official and a German diplomat, two old friends who work for opposing governments, become spies and meet at a Munich conference.
+The aim is to expose a Nazi secret and try to avoid war in Europe.
+This feature film is based on the book by Robert Harris.
+Jeremy Irons, George Mackay, Jannis Niewöhner participate.

 Neymar: The perfect chaos

-It is a docuseries that stars an acclaimed and criticized athlete around the world.
+It is a documentary that will premiere on January 25 on Netflix.
+The docuseries stars the acclaimed and criticized athlete around the world, Neymar da Silva Santos.
 Neymar is an internationally admired footballer, who has been besieged by the press.
 In this documentary, Neymar shares the ups and downs of his personal life and his brilliant professional career.
 The docuseries includes interviews with great soccer stars such as Lionel Messi, Kylian Mbappé and David Beckman.
-The documentary will premiere on January 25 on Netflix.

 I am georgina

-It is an emotional and detailed portrait of the daily life of Georgina Rodríguez, which becomes a revealing look at the day-to-day life of this woman who is the mother, model, dancer, influencer, businesswoman and partner of Cristiano Ronaldo, one of the most famous footballers in the history of sport.
-The reality show about Georgina Rodríguez’s lifestyle will premiere on January 27.
-With Georgina Rodríguez, Cristiano Ronaldo and Ivana Rodríguez.
+Is he reality show about the lifestyle of Georgina Rodríguez, the partner of the famous soccer player Cristiano Ronaldo, which will premiere on January 27 on Netflix.
+It is an emotional and detailed portrait of Georgina Rodríguez’s daily life, which becomes a revealing look at the day to day of this woman who is a mother, model, dancer, influencer, businesswoman and partner of Cristiano Ronaldo, one of the most famous footballers in the history of sport.
+Georgina Rodríguez, Cristiano Ronaldo and Ivana Rodríguez participate.

 Play at home

-The film will be released on January 28.
-Kevin James, Taylor Lautner, Rob Schneider, Jackie Sandler, Gary Valentine, among others, participate.
-Produced by Adam Sandler.
+With performances by Kevin James, Taylor Lautner, Rob Schneider, Jackie Sandler, Gary Valentine, among others.
+One of the producers is Adam Sandler.

 XM